-This article is transcribed from a lecture.
+This article is transcribed from a lecture delivered at FEE in 1971.

 Advertising has been badly treated by many scholars who should know better.
 Not only Marxists and liberals, but even conservatives have given advertising a bad press.
 Let us examine some of the criticisms.